The State Library Senior Management Team

 She started at the State Library in August 2005 and is currently Director of Collection Services responsible for the life of all State Library collection materials (including Public Library materials) from the time they enter the building to the time they are conserved, digitised or discarded.

-Alison is a professional member of the Australian Institute of Management, a life member of the Australian Library and Information Association, and an Aurora Leadership Institute Alumnist.
+Alison is a life member of the Australian Library and Information Association, and an Aurora Leadership Institute Alumnist.

 Director, Strategic and Corporate Services